What Is Interstitial Cystitis?

 Acupuncture as Treatment

-Acupuncture also addresses components frequently neglected in IC: stress, anxiety, sleep disturbances, and pelvic floor muscle tension.
-The integrative approach to IC with acupuncture aligns with the multidimensional nature of the condition.
+Acupuncture also addresses components often overlooked in IC: stress, anxiety, sleep disturbances, and pelvic floor muscle tension.
+An integrative approach to IC that includes acupuncture aligns with the multidimensional nature of the condition.

 Prognosis